kat-mcbrooks/CV/README.md

 - CSS, Bootstrap

 #### Code First Girls - Kickstarter in Python (Aug 2021)
-Whilst in full-time work, I undertook this part-time course to learn basic python skills.
+Whilst in full-time work, I undertook this part-time course to learn Python and become familiar using PyCharm.
 For the final project, I worked in a small group to build a Pokémon Top Trump game involving loops, dictionaries, lists and requesting data from the Pokémon API.

 ## Work Experience and Transferable Skills